 Galette or Crepe?

 Buckwheat Crepes are also known as Galettes Bretonnes in France.
 They are made of water and buckwheat flour which is gluten-free.
 Sometimes, an egg is added to make it crunchier.
-Really simple!
-Some other versions also mix in a bit of normal flour with milk, like a normal white crepe.
+Simple!
+Some versions mix regular flour with milk, like a typical white crepe.
 A true Galette Bretonne should be crispy and crack when folded, filled with little holes and thin like paper.

 In Brittany, they use a Billig to cook them on high heat and a long flat spatula to fold them up.
 On the bright side, there is no need to turn this crepe midway and risk a catastrophe.
 Since they are so thin, it wouldn’t work.
 Its colour is also a bit darker than the usual crepes.
-One important thing to keep in mind is that it doesn’t keep as well as white flour.
-Buckwheat tends to sour up in the pantry so keep it fresh!
+One important thing to remember is that it doesn’t keep as well as white flour.
+Buckwheat tends to sour up in the pantry, so keep it fresh!

 Holy Buckwheat!

 First of all, buckwheat is technically a no-wheat product.
-Let me explain; it’s actually the seeds of a flower that makes this flour, nothing to do with the usual wheat grass.
-It’s also a gluten-free flour, so for those of you who are sensitive to gluten, it’s a great alternative.
+Let me explain; the seeds of a flower make this flour, which has nothing to do with the usual wheat grass.
+It’s also a gluten-free flour, so it’s an excellent alternative for those sensitive to gluten.
 This flour has many health benefits.
 I can’t cover the whole list here, but you can check it out here.

 Mushroom season is on!

 Living in Spain, I use those fantastic “Rovellons” mushrooms.
-I suggest you use your favourite ones, or even better, go grab some nice ones on your walk in the woods next weekend.
-Otherwise, you can always settle for the humble button mushrooms.
+I suggest you use your favourite ones or grab some nice ones on your walk in the woods next weekend.
+Otherwise, you can permanently settle for the humble button mushrooms.
 I’m never satisfied with the texture of my mushrooms cooked in a pan—too saggy and soft.
-Since it’s quite a “busy” recipe already, I simply cook my mushrooms in the oven or even better, the air fryer.
-I leave them in the oven for about 20 minutes or 15 minutes in the air fryer and they end up perfect, evenly cooked and so much firmer.
+Since it’s quite a “busy” recipe, I cook my mushrooms in the oven or, even better, the air fryer.
+I leave them in the oven for about 20 or 15 minutes in the air fryer, and they end up perfect, evenly cooked, and much firmer.

 So, let’s make savoury crêpes for dinner!